 - Do you want to be taught by someone who continually develops themself and takes extra courses to keep them at the top of their game?

-- Do you want someone who CAN teach you adverse weather driving because HE IS a skid control instructor at Goodwood circuit.
+- Do you want someone who CAN teach you adverse weather driving because HE IS an ex-skid control instructor from Goodwood circuit.

 - Do you want to learn something new on EVERY lesson?

-- Do you want value for money? - im not cheapest or most expensive but ALL my students agree that you get real value for money.
+- Do you want value for money? – I’m not cheapest but ALL my students agree that you get real value for money.

 - Do you want to be safe and keep you and those around you alive?

 - Do you want a professionally dressed and reliable instructor in a modern safe car that meets current crash regulations?

 - Do you want someone who REALLY cares about your progress?

 - Do you want someone flexible in their availability and teaching locations?